 - The M. Verna Butterer Educational Scholarships/Loans are intended for individuals who demonstrate financial need for educational purposes as determined by the Trustees of M. Verna Butterer Educational Trust.
 Candidates may be graduating high school seniors or other persons pursuing post higher education.
 Candidates must be U.S. citizens who are residents of Bucks County, Pa.
 There is a two-year residency requirement.
 The scholarship award is up to $12,000; the amount of scholarships available per academic year varies.

 - Students must be a junior or senior with financial need majoring in Large Animal Science with a GPA of 3.0 or better.
 The scholarship award and number of scholarships available per academic year vary.
-Contact the financial aid office for more information.
+Contact the Office of Financial Aid for more information.

 - Deadline: January 19